 It really grinds my gears that the best way to communicate the status of work in Figma is using emojis in Page names.
 I think this sucks.
 And I’ll detail why in a bit.

 But I also admit that emojis in Page names is the best way to do it.
 And lots of people do it.
 My team does it.
 Figma’s team does it!
 If you didn’t know, Figma (company) designs Figma (product) using Figma (product).
 Check out this screenshot of Figma’s design system UI2, and look at the Page names.
-Green and yellow dots to signal what must be the status of those Page's contents:
+Green and yellow dots.
+I'm certain those represent the status of those Pages' contents:

 Figma even mentions status emojis in Page names in their documentation on Pages!